HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 Personal branding isn't about business cards or a gimmicky fedora that you always wear.
 It's about creating a **rock solid and well rounded perception*** of yourself, your skills, your work ethic and your business.

-Heather will chat with each of you one on one, but here are some high level aspects to think about.
+We're happy to chat with you one on one about your personal brands throughout the course, but here are some high level aspects to think about.

 ## Pick a company name

 One question I get fairly often is whether to run your personal brand and company under your own name, under a company name or a mix of the two.
 All three of these are all fantastic and the decision ultimately comes down to how you see your personal brand unfolding in the future.

-### My own personal brand
+### Wes's personal brand
-When I first got started, I spend hours and hours thinking of company names that might work well for me.
-I ran them past friends until someone asked me:
+When Wes first got started, he spent hours and hours thinking of company names that might work well for him.
+He ran them past friends until someone asked him:

 **"Why would you use a company name?
 You are _Wes Bos_"**.

-Right then it hit me, I had years of _"Wes Bos, that website guy"_ behind me and it would be a shame to throw it away.
-I'm also lucky enough to have a fairly short, snappy and memorable name.
+Right then it hit him, he had years of _"Wes Bos, that website guy"_ behind me and it would be a shame to throw it away.
+Wes is also lucky to have a fairly short, snappy and memorable name.

-A few years later I transitioned my freelancing into a full blown company (albeit just my Wife and I), named BosType Inc. Even though I do business under the name **BosType**, I still put most of my effort into into my "Wes Bos" personal brand.
+A few years later Wes transitioned his freelancing business into a full blown company (albeit just his wife and him), named BosType Inc. Even though they do business under the name **BosType** (e.g. people write cheques to BosType, Inc.), Wes still puts most of his effort into into his "Wes Bos" personal brand.

-The reasoning behind this is that I made a decision that I wasn't getting into the web development word to grow a huge company, but rather to become an expert in certain areas.
-I wanted clients to pay me top dollar for my own expertise rather than a company that is good at xyz.
+The reasoning behind this is that Wes knew he wasn't getting into the web development word to grow a huge company, but rather to work for himself.
+He wants clients to pay me top dollar for my own expertise rather than a company that is good at xyz.
+He also doesn't have plans to hire other people, pay for an office space, etc.

 ### Examples
 Lea Verou <http://lea.verou.me/> — Speaker, Writer, Developer, Designer